skullface/protest.wtf/_resources/what-to-bring-to-protest.md

 ## Clothing

 ### Plain, solid-color long-sleeve shirt and plain, solid-color pants
 Dress for anonymity.
-Cover as much of your skin as possible to a) prevent chemical weapons from sitting on your skin, b) obscure any identifiable tattoos or markings.
+Cover as much of your skin as possible to
+* prevent chemical weapons from sitting on your skin
+* obscure any identifiable tattoos or markings.

 ### Mask or bandana
 Shield your face to protect your identity and limit the spread of COVID-19.